Fania/Thesis/readme.md

 - [ ] put link to TOC into footer?
 - [ ] add header and footer again?
 - [ ] add "interludes" ? pages containing relevant quotes and sayings for the upcoming chapter?
+- [ ] remove page num from parts in toc
+- [ ] make pre and postface fonts italic in toc
+- [ ] indent parts in toc

 ## Hongji feedback